JonSno29/Edit-Yo-Text/README.md

 ## USER STORY / OVERVIEW

 ```
-AS A
+AS A developer

-I WANT
+I WANT to create notes or code snippets with or without an internet connection

-SO THAT
+SO THAT I can reliably retrieve them for later use
 ```

 ## ROUTES / ACCEPTANCE CRITERIA

 ## TABLE OF CONTENTS